Skip to main content

 Propane Tank Basics

 A standard 20-pound LP tank holds roughly 4.7 gallons of propane.
-The Spirit II E-210 at typical cooking temperatures burns approximately 1.5 lbs of propane per hour.
+The Spirit E-210 at typical cooking temperatures burns approximately 1.5 lbs of propane per hour.
 One full tank provides about 13 hours of cooking time.
 For a household cooking 2-3 times per week at 30-45 minutes per cook, one tank lasts 6-8 weeks.

 FAQ